Arts and Society, Arts and Society

 As we do not want you to only be listeners but also creators, we will make use of the guest lectures as well as relevant literature as a basis for artistic reflections.
 These reflections could be in the form of posters, collages and/or Illustrations/scribbles, developed collectively in small groups.
 We will provide a respective input in one of the first sessions and dedicate two blocked sessions for working on these visual reflections together.
 You will then share your work with the course and maybe some of the guest lecturers at the end of the semester.

 We are looking forward to the following guest lectures:

-To pass the class, you are required to fulfill three criteria:
+To pass the class, you are required to fulfill two criteria:

-2) Your presence in a certain amount of guest lectures as well as the final reflective session on 21.06.2021 (alternative: written reflection)
+1) Your presence in four out of six guest lectures as well as the final presentations on 17.01.2022